Terminal Gate Connection

 - To get to the Concourses, use Skywalk A or B for A Concourse, use Skywalk B for B Concourse, use Skywalk B, D or the Tunnel to C Concourse, use Skywalk D to D Concourse, and use Skywalk E to E Concourse.

-Concourse A/B with gates A1-11 and B2-15 on opposite sides of the upper level - currently served by Southwest Airlines.
+Concourse A/B with gates A1-15 and B1-15 on opposite sides - currently served by Southwest Airlines.
 It houses a Travelex currency exchange, an M&T Bank, an ATM cash machine, a UPS & FedEx, and an Information desk.
 (Concourse A has the most food & drink & retail offers of all concourses.)
 A new 4-lane security checkpoint on the lower level of Terminal A/B provides access to all of Concourses A & B gates, which have a large number of food & drink, and retail concessions.
 Curbside check-in was added along the terminal roadway at Concourse B.

 NOTE: The new B/C connector, which houses food & drink, duty-free & other shops, and ATM cash machines.